RedisGears/RedisGears/docs/docs/Development.md

 "3.1415926535897931"
 ```

-Notice that Triggers and Functions **only supports pure JS libraries**, a library that has a native code or use some native JS API provided by the browser or by nodejs **will not work**.
+Notice that Triggers and Functions **only supports pure JS libraries**.
+A library that has native code or uses some native JS APIs provided by the browser or by nodejs **will not work**.

 ## Easy Build and Deploy

-We can use npm scripts section to achieve an easy build and deploy commands, change the scripts section on `package.json` to the following:
+We can use an npm scripts section to achieve easy to use build and deploy commands.
+Change the scripts section on `package.json` to the following:

 ```json
 "scripts": {